WaylonBrown/StockPile/README.md

 # StockPile
-*An extremely small library to allow a flexible SharedPreferences with less boilerplate and the ability to store and retrieve objects using Gson.*
+*A small library to allow a flexible SharedPreferences with less boilerplate and the ability to store and retrieve objects using Gson.*

 The original goal of this library was to remove the boilerplate of SharedPreferences (3 lines of code every time you want to do one storage/retrieval).
 Laziness then resulted in adding the following things: